yeastrc/proxl-web-app/docs/using/structure.rst

 in the case that homologs or proteoforms are present in the search results.
 However, only up to one protein listed under a given chain may be checked at any given time.

 Then, to view the crosslinking results on the structure, check the desired protein chain alignments (check box next to a given protein listed under a given chain).
-To learn more about the effects and implications of checking the alignments, see :ref:`structure-checking-and-unchecking-proteins-label`.
+To learn more about the effects and implications of checking the alignments, see :ref:`structure-pdb-chain-to-protein-map-label`.

 .. image:: /images/structure-map-proteins-to-chains6.png

 Edit PDB Chain to Protein Mapping
 ------------------------------------------
-Although not generally advised, there are two methods for editing the alignment between an experimental protein and a PDB chain.
+Although not generally advised, there are two methods for manually editing the alignment between an experimental protein and a PDB chain.
 First, during the initial mapping process described above, instead of clicking "Save" or "Cancel" on the final step, click "Edit."
 Or, after the mapping is complete, click the pencil icon next to the protein name associated with a chain in the PDB and click "Edit" in the resulting window.
 Both methods will open the alignment edit window: